 Hydroelectricity in Australia: Hydropower and Hydroelectric Generation

-Hydropower (also called hydro) is one of the oldest methods of renewable energy generation.
-For thousands of years, water has been used to run mills to grind flour, break up ore, and even make paper.
-Technology has improved greatly since then, and today hydropower is one of the most popular methods of renewable energy generation and storage across the globe.
-By capturing the power of water, and running it through generators, hydropower can turn this energy into electricity for everyday use.
-Discover everything you need to know about hydropower and hydroelectricity in Australia, by continuing to read below.
+Hydropower (also known as just hydro) is one of the oldest methods of renewable energy generation.
+For thousands of years, water has been used to power mills to grind flour, break ore, and make paper.
+Since then, technology has greatly improved, and hydro has become an important renewable resource in the energy transition.
+By capturing the power of water, hydro energy can be turned into electricity for everyday use.
+To learn more about hydropower, and hydroelectricity in Australia, continue to read below.

 What is hydropower?
 How does hydroelectricity work?